Lxghtning/MultiPurpose/ReadMe.md

 1) Clone the Repository

-2) Install the dependencies from the requirements.txt file via pip install -r requirements.txt
+2) Install all the dependencies - there is no requirements.txt file yet as there are many modules that conflict with each others versions.

 3) Run the run.py file